isc-projects/dhcp/CONTRIBUTING.md

-# Kea Contributor's Guide
+# ISC DHCP Contributor's Guide

-So you found a bug in Kea or plan to develop an extension and want to send us a patch?
+So you found a bug in ISC DHCP or plan to develop an extension and want to send us a patch?
 Great!
 This page will explain how to contribute your changes smoothly.

 ## Writing a patch

 Before you start working on a patch or a new feature, it is a good idea to discuss it first with DHCP developers.
 You can post your questions to the [dhcp-workers](https://lists.isc.org/mailman/listinfo/dhcp-workers) or [dhcp-users](https://lists.isc.org/mailman/listinfo/dhcp-users) mailing lists.
-The kea-users is intended for users who are not interested in the internal workings or development details: it is OK to ask for feedback regarding new design or the best proposed solution to a certain problem.
+The dhcp-users is intended for users who are not interested in the internal workings or development details: it is OK to ask for feedback regarding new design or the best proposed solution to a certain problem.
 This is the best place to get user's feedback.
 The internal details, questions about the code and